30 Expert Wedding Planning Tips and Tricks.

 30. Be Realistic With Your Time

 Do you have some wedding planning tips and tricks?
-Add them into the comments below and share.
+Add them to the comments below and share.

 Getting married in America?
 Take a look at our California wedding site.